 Economic Engine for Canada

 The story is similar for Canada.
-The forest industry is one of Canada’s most important manufacturing sectors.
-According to a 2016 report by Natural Resources Canada, the industry:
+The forest industry is one of Canada’s most important manufacturing sectors, and the country is the fourth-largest forest product exporter in the world.
+According to a 2018 report by Natural Resources Canada, the industry:

 The forest industry is critical to the Canadian economy and often serves as the lifeblood of rural economies.